Archery NZ would like to welcome you to the Youth Archery School Shoot Programme.

 While not necessary, it is recommended that the teacher in charge and some senior students go through a basic instructor course to allow them to run their own training sessions and coaching.
 Alternatively, the club may take on this activity.

-A postal shoot is run once per school term.
+The School Shooting Programme (as above) is run once per school term.
 The event is run at 15m, and can be completed during a normal school sports training session.
 This event can be shot as often as desired before the end date each term, and each archer’s highest score is submitted.
 Schools can also compete as teams in this event.
-If you would like to participate in this shoot, please email [email protected].